ParavGagneja/CSN400-Capstone/Checkpoint8/README.md

 ```
 2. <p>We created NIC's seprate from virtual machines because we need them later on, if we create NIC's with VM's so when deleting VM's it will delete NIC's too.
 So when we deleted VM's using the scripts it gave us a prompt displaying "Do you want to delete NIC" where we answered so to keep NIC's safe.</p>

-3. No, its not possible to use exisitng NIC while creating VM's from portal.
-Indeed this is a limitation in working from portal as this is possible only by using the CLI or PowerShell
+3. <p>No, its not possible to use exisitng NIC while creating VM's from portal.
+Indeed this is a limitation in working from portal as this is possible only by using the CLI or PowerShell.</p>

 4. <b>Rules added in NSG:</b>